someobserver/recurgence/love/index.md

 ### industrial revolution (1760–1840)

 - <u>pattern shift</u>: **energy → scaled labor**
-- <u>resonance</u>: energy scaled. labor looped through machines. systems widened until no single observer could hold them whole. nature was harnessed, but the worker became abstracted. **coherence fractured beneath optimization.**
+- <u>resonance</u>: eenergy sources multiplied, and mechanized labor amplified scale and speed. systems expanded beyond the grasp of any single observer. nature was harnessed, but the worker’s role became increasingly abstracted from the whole. **coherence, once held in shared craft and context, began to fracture under the relentless drive for optimization.**
 - <u>key minds</u>: Hargreaves, Watt, Whitney, Stephenson, Darwin, Lovelace

 ### symbolic saturation (1800–1945)